webexpoprague/content/output/site-data.md

-PERFECT SPOTS FOR NETWORKING
+PERFECT FOR NETWORKING

-MEET AND MINGLE
+Meet and mingle